Articles on Objective Justification

 Thus we can reduce the controverted issue to the question: Does the Universal Atonement which is accepted by the Father and declared by the Spirit in the Gospel necessarily imply a universal forgiveness of the sins of the world?
 Put another way: What is the effect of the Universal Atonement as to the world?

 When we speak of the atonement we also must speak of the great exchange.
 The sins of the world are imputed to Christ, along with the guilt of sin.
 Of necessity when sin is imputed to Christ, it is no longer imputed to the world.
+(2 Cor.
+5:19).
 The imputation of sin to the Son of God does not take place individually by faith when a person believes that his sins are forgiven for Christ’s sake.
-The imputation takes place prior to the Atonement, and is a necessary part of the Atonement itself.
+The imputation of sin to Christ takes place prior to the Atonement, and is a necessary part of the Atonement itself.
 Christ, the Lamb of God, bears and takes away the sin of the world.
 All the guilt of sin is expiated at the Cross where all of God’s wrath against sin is poured out upon Christ.

 Therefore, if indeed Christ has, at the Cross, fully paid for the sins of the world, fully reconciled and redeemed all mankind, fully canceled the bond that was against us, nailing it to the Cross, and all this prior to faith, what possible conclusion can one make but that the sins of the world are forgiven?
 For when Christ declares from the Cross, “It is finished,” and when the Father raises Christ up from the dead, free of the world’s sin, free of its guilt, He likewise declares that the curse is ended, all debts are paid, all wrath against sin finished, and that nothing now stands between God and Man.
 In Christ the world is reconciled.
 In Christ the world is absolved.
 In Christ the world is forgiven.

 That all this can be received by faith alone does not make this prevenient forgiveness of sins any less valid, but on the contrary, increases the guilt of all who will not believe it.
+Unbelief is indeed a sin, a sin which does not abrogate all other sins, but increases the guilt of all sin.

 XI.
 Subjective Justification and the Means of Grace

-When we confess that a man is justified by faith, this justification is not hidden from that man at the throne of God in heaven where he cannot hear it, but is declared to that man in the Gospel.
-That declaration in the Gospel is itself God’s declaration of righteousness.
-Thus, when in the means of grace the forgiveness of sins is declared to a person, whether in preaching, absolution, baptism, or the Lord’s Supper, this is God forensically declaring that man righteous, that is, justifying him.
-This declaration is not made only in heaven such that a man can only hear of it and must simply believe that it has happened, but this declaration is made in his presence, right here on earth, in the Gospel, where he personally receives, from the mouth of God, the glorious promise that His sins are forgiven for Christ’s sake.
+When in the means of grace the forgiveness of sins is declared to a person, whether in preaching, absolution, baptism, or the Lord’s Supper, this is God forensically declaring that man righteous, that is, justifying him.
+This declaration is made in his presence, right here on earth, in the Gospel, where he personally receives, from the mouth of God, the glorious promise that His sins are forgiven for Christ’s sake.

 That justification is a continual action of God operating in the means of grace, even for the individual, is not some novel concept.
 Chemnitz writes: